johnsetzer3/Disease_Prediction/README.md

 ## Questions We Hope to Answer With the Data:

 * Can our model use the training file to predict the percentage chance of the diseases showing in the future based on the symptoms?

-* Identify diseases with similar symptoms and how that could impact the accuracy of the prognosis?